 I prefer not to use anything thicker than 7.5 mm.
 I’m fairly certain that my Cricut would not be able to cut anything thicker.
 Also, the thicker the stencil material, the more likely you are going to have paint bleeding underneath the pattern.

-To keep your stencils neatly stored, you can use a portfolio like the one from Filexec on the right.
+To keep your stencils neatly stored, you can use a portfolio like the one from Filexec.
 Just make sure that your stencils are clean and dry before you store them!

 If you’re looking for more tips about some of my other favorite DIY materials, take a look at my resource page where I’ve listed almost all of my favorite tools that I use to create my painted wood signs.
 And don’t forget to check out my top tips for painting with stencils, too, and my Painter’s Clubhouse if you’re interested in joining a monthly group to learn new painting techniques!
 Happy stenciling, friends!